Beverage Container Recycling: It's in Your Hands

 Here Come the Facts

-- In California, nearly 22 billion California Refund Value (CRV)-eligible containers were sold in 2009.
+- In California, about 21 billion California Refund Value (CRV) eligible containers were sold in 2013.

-- And the nearly 4 billion that ended up in landfills?
-You could use them to fill every lane of the entire 770-mile length of Interstate 5...almost a foot deep.
+- And the 3 billion that ended up in landfills?
+You could use them to fill every lane of a more than 700-mile length of Interstate 5...almost a foot deep.

-- Since more than 4 billion bottles and cans ended up in the landfill, nobody claimed the CRV on them.
+- Since 3 billion bottles and cans ended up in the landfill, nobody claimed the CRV on them.
 How much CRV?
 More than $100 million worth!

 - CRV is 5¢ for bottles and cans less than 24 ounces, and 10¢ for larger ones.